40tude/TestVSCodeGitHub/README.md

 * The file is now commited locally
 * Click on the "..." and select **Push**
 * You may have to type you're Git credentials
+	* If you get tired read "About entering credentials" below
 * You're done!

 ## YouTubegraphy
 1. https://www.youtube.com/watch?v=6n1G45kpU2o